pppesikkk/Ruff_Rogue/1_Concept.md

 And why we making a game?
 It's easy to explain.
 Every single guy what to own something and we want our own game!
 We are heavily by Rogue Legacy, Binding of Issac and Cult of Lamb.

-### PS
-We hope you'll follow us on our road throughout this and though our spaghetti code.
-See yall soon!